brionmario/jquery-mobile-starter/README.md

 What you need to run this app:

-* The generated project have dependencies that require `node` together with `npm`.
+* The generated project have dependencies that require `node` together with `npm` & `bower`.
-* Ensure you're running the latest stable versions Node and NPM.
+* Ensure you're running the latest stable versions Node, NPM and Bower.

 >Make sure you have `Node` and `NPM` installed by running simple commands on the command line to see what version of each is installed.

 * Node - Type `node -v` on the terminal.
 * NPM -  Type `npm -v` on the terminal.
+* Bower -  Type `bower -v` on the terminal.

 If you do not have them installed, click [here](https://nodejs.org/en/download/) and grab the latest stable version of `node` and `npm` will be automatically installed along with it.
 Or if you have `brew` already installed in your local machine, execute `brew install node` command to get `node`.

+If you have npm installed, It's really easy to grab the latest version of Bower by executing `npm install -g bower` which will install it globally.

 Though the project is built on top of gulp, we've created npm scripts to run gulp tasks.
 So you don't have to install gulp or gulp CLI globally on your working machine.